DiveGearAdvice.comUpdated April 2026

 Frequently Asked Questions

-For UK diving conditions, look for a dive computer with excellent visibility in low light (OLED or colour screen), cold water battery performance, nitrox compatibility, and conservative algorithms suitable for our 6-16°C waters.
-Models like the Shearwater Peregrine and Suunto D5 excel in UK conditions with user-replaceable batteries and bright displays.
+For UK diving conditions, look for a dive computer with excellent visibility in low light (OLED or AMOLED screen), cold water battery performance, nitrox compatibility, and conservative algorithms suitable for our 6-16°C waters.
+Models like the Shearwater Peregrine and Shearwater Tern excel in UK conditions with bright displays readable in murky water.

 While not legally required, a dive computer is highly recommended for UK diving.
 British waters often involve multiple dives per day on wrecks and reefs, making accurate no-decompression limit tracking essential.
 Most BSAC and PADI instructors in the UK consider a personal dive computer standard equipment for qualified divers.

-Entry-level dive computers suitable for UK waters start around £200-300 (like the Mares Puck Pro or Cressi Leonardo).
-Mid-range options with better displays and features cost £300-600 (Suunto Zoop Novo, Shearwater Peregrine).
-Advanced technical computers range from £600-1200.
-For UK recreational diving, the £300-600 range offers the best value.
+Entry-level dive computers suitable for UK waters start around £150-250 (like the Cressi Leonardo or Mares Puck Pro).
+Mid-range options with AMOLED displays and advanced features cost £350-600 (Shearwater Peregrine, Shearwater Tern, Garmin Descent G2).
+For UK recreational diving, the £350-500 range offers the best balance of features and value.

 Air-integrated computers (showing tank pressure) are convenient but add £200-400 to the cost.
 For UK shore diving where you carry all your gear, they reduce clutter by eliminating a separate SPG.
 However, many UK divers prefer the reliability of a traditional pressure gauge as a backup, especially in cold water where battery performance can be affected.